alexdarke/sanction/README.md

 ===============================================================================

-Sanction - A quick and effective method to block entire ip blocks belonging to a specific country.
+This script is meant to be a quick and effective method to block entire ip blocks belonging  to a specific country.
 You can block a specific port or ban the IP outright.

 Note: Long term firewall management is better handled by an external device (firewall, DoS mitigation services, etc).
 That said, sometimes you need a